Clay County Courthouse (North Carolina)

-The County Courthouse of Clay County, North Carolina, is located on Main Street in Hayesville, North Carolina.
+The Clay County Courthouse is located on Main Street in Hayesville, Clay County, North Carolina.
 The T-shaped two-story brick building was built in 1888, and is a prominent local example of vernacular Italianate architecture.
 Its most visible feature is a three-story square tower, which projects for half its width from the main facade, and through which entry to the building is gained.

 The building was listed on the National Register of Historic Places in 1975.
+The courthouse is located on a tree-filled square in the town center, with one- and two-story commercial buildings on the perimeter.